janmenjayap/GSoC-2024/docs/index.rst

 GSoC 2024
 =========

-This app contains the details of my journey at Google Summer of Code 2024.
+This page contains the details of my journey at Google Summer of Code 2024.

 Content
 --------